...

 Therefore, if adultery impacts the child’s well-being or disrupts the financial dynamics of the family, it could be considered during custody arrangements.

 Additionally, if the adulterous parent’s conduct endangers the child or neglects parental obligations, it could become pivotal in custody judgments.
-While adultery itself doesn’t disqualify a parent from custody, it is weighed concerning the child’s best interests, especially regarding the parent’s decision-making and behavior.
+While adultery itself doesn’t automatically disqualify a parent from custody, the courts weigh it in relation to the child’s best interests, particularly regarding the parent’s decision-making and behavior.

 When Adultery Becomes a Determining Factor

 Adultery becomes pivotal in custody rulings when it yields negative consequences for the child or alters the parent’s capacity to tend to their needs.
-If the child is introduced to an abusive person from the extramarital affair or if the parent’s poor judgment exposes the child to the affair, it could affect custody evaluations.
+If the parent introduces the child to an abusive person from the extramarital affair, or if the parent’s poor judgment exposes the child to the affair, it could impact custody evaluations.

-A judge may be less likely to award custody to the adulterous parent if their actions are perceived to have harmed the child or revealed instability in providing a stable environment.
+A judge may be less likely to award custody to the adulterous parent if their actions appear to have harmed the child or demonstrated instability in providing a stable environment.
 Therefore, adultery significantly impacts child custody decisions in Texas when the adulterous parent’s actions result in direct harm to the children or expose them to harmful environments.

 Adultery: The Consequences in Texas – Video